nix-community/dconf2nix/README.md

 dconf dump / | dconf2nix > dconf.nix
 ```

-If you have an input file instead, you can run the following command instead:
+If you have an input file instead, you can run the following command:

 ```shell
 dconf2nix -i data/dconf.settings -o output/dconf.nix